Video Poker Variations

 Tens or Better

-tens or better screenshotTens or Better is a popular video poker variation which is based on Jacks or Better.
-There is one major difference and it is the fact that players need to get at least a pair of Tens in order to collect a winning.
-This slight modification in the rules of the game improves the odds as there are 4 more cards that may form a winning combination (the four Tens).
-As a consequence, the payouts are significantly lower than in a typical Jacks or Better – the payouts for Full House and Flush, in particular.
-When hitting a Full House, the player receives a winning only 6 times the size of the bet, while a Flush pays off 5 to 1.
+tens or better screenshotTens or Better is a popular video poker variation based on Jacks or Better.
+There is one major difference: players need to get at least a pair of Tens to collect winnings.
+This slight modification in the rules of the game improves the odds, as there are four more cards that may form a winning combination (the four Tens).
+As a consequence, the payouts are significantly lower than in a typical Jacks or Better, particularly the payouts for Full House and Flush.
+When hitting a Full House, the player wins only six times the size of the bet, while a Flush pays off 5 to 1.

 Aces and Faces

-aces and faces screenshotThis variation of video poker is also based on Jacks or Better but there are several changes in the pay table that lead to great modifications in the strategy and the RTP percentage of the game, as well.
-The title Aces and Faces refers to the higher payouts for Four of a Kind hands which are formed by sets of Aces or face cards (Kings, Queens, and Jacks).
-Once again, the game uses a standard deck of 52 cards and the lowest winning hand is a pair of Jacks.
+aces and faces screenshotThis variation of video poker is also based on Jacks or Better, but several changes in the pay table lead to significant modifications in strategy and the RTP of the game, as well.
+The title Aces and Faces refers to the higher payouts for Four of a Kind hands that are formed by sets of Aces or face cards (Kings, Queens, and Jacks).
+Once again, the game uses a standard deck of 52 cards, and the lowest winning hand is a pair of Jacks.

 Deuces Wild

-deuces wild screenshotDeuces Wild is one of the most popular variations of video poker and it comes in several versions, including a full-pay game.
-It is recommended for players who have some prior experience with simpler games, however, because it is a bit complex when compared to Jacks or Better.
-It is played with 52 cards, but all Twos in the deck referred to as Deuces, act as wild cards.
-This means that the player can use the Deuces to replace any other card and to form winning combinations much easier.
-Indeed, winning hands appear much more often in Deuces Wild and to balance that, the game eliminates the Jacks or Better as a winning hand.
+deuces wild screenshotDeuces Wild is one of the most popular variations of video poker, and it comes in several versions, including a full-pay game.
+It is recommended for players who have some prior experience with simpler games, however, because it is a bit complex compared to Jacks or Better.
+It is played with 52 cards, but all Twos in the deck, referred to as Deuces, act as wild cards.
+This means that the player can use the Deuces to replace any other card and form winning combinations more easily.
+Indeed, winning hands appear much more often in Deuces Wild, and to balance that, the game eliminates Jacks or Better as a winning hand.

 Joker Poker

-joker poker screenshotJoker Poker is another player advantage video poker game if it is played with near-perfect strategy.
+joker poker screenshotJoker Poker is another player-advantage video poker game when it is played with near-perfect strategy.
 This variation is played with 53 cards and the extra card is the Joker, which is wild and helps you form winning combinations more easily.
 For a payout, a pair of Kings or Better is required.
-Also, as typically for video poker games with wild cards, the payouts for natural hands are higher than the payouts for hands formed with the help of a Joker.
+Also, as is typical for video poker games with wild cards, the payouts for natural hands are higher than the payouts for hands formed with the help of a Joker.

 Bonus Poker